electric-sql/electric/examples/gatekeeper-auth/README.md

 You need [Docker Compose](https://docs.docker.com/compose/) and [curl](https://curl.se).
 We also (optionally) use [`psql`](https://www.postgresql.org/docs/current/app-psql.html) and pipe into [`jq`](https://jqlang.github.io/jq/) for JSON formatting.

-The instructions below all use the same [`./docker-compose.yaml`](./docker-compose.yaml) file in the root of this repo.
+The instructions below all use the same [`./docker-compose.yaml`](./docker-compose.yaml) file in this folder.
 With a different set of services and environment variables.

 > [!TIP]
 > All of the configurations are based on running Postgres and Electric.
 This is handled for you by the `./docker-compose.yaml`.
 However, if you're unfamiliar with how Electric works, it may be useful to go through the [Quickstart](https://electric-sql.com/docs/quickstart) and [Installation](https://electric-sql.com/docs/guides/installation) guides.